Dealing with waste more effectively

-Title: Support with waste management for refugee-hosting communities in Jordan
+Title: Support to refugee-hosting communities in waste management

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Jordanian Ministry of Municipal Affairs
+Lead executing agency: Jordanian Ministry of Local Administration

-More efficient waste management in the refugee-hosting communities has improved the living conditions of the population.
-At the same time, environmentally harmful effects have been reduced.
+More effective waste management processes have improved living conditions in the refugee-hosting communities.
+At the same time, environmentally harmful effects are being reduced.

-The waste and fee collection management of the four supported municipalities has improved.
-Waste collection vehicles are better maintained, and waste collection is therefore more efficient.
-MoMA is able to perform the necessary tasks in the waste sector.
-It advises and supports the municipalities with regard to management tasks and implementing regulations.
-This has improved waste management in the communities.
+Waste and fee collection management in the five supported cities has improved.
+Waste collection vehicles are better maintained, which increases the operational readiness of the vehicles and hence improves efficiency in the waste collection process.
+The Ministry of Local Administration is able to carry out more and more waste management tasks.
+It advises and supports the municipalities with management tasks and in implementing regulations.
+As a result, waste management in the municipalities has improved.